What Does it Take to Be a Biomedical Engineer?

 - Genetic Engineer

-In the United States, there were 21,300 jobs for Biomedical Engineer in 2016.
+In 2016, there was an estimated number of 21,300 jobs in the United States for Biomedical Engineer.
 New jobs are being produced at a rate of 7% which is above the national average.
 The Bureau of Labor Statistics predicts 1,500 new jobs for Biomedical Engineer by 2026.
 There will be an estimated 1,600 positions for Biomedical Engineer per year.

 The states with the most job growth for Biomedical Engineer are Utah, Arkansas, and Nebraska.
 Watch out if you plan on working in Oklahoma, Louisiana, or Illinois.
 These states have the worst job growth for this type of profession.